 Some of the early businesses and business owners in Brewster during this time were: Mike Belloni Grocery; The Brewster Building and Loan Company; Bidwell’s Hotel and Restaurant; Schott on the Square men’s clothing store operated by Eldon Schott; Bimeler Land Company; William J. Price operated a poolroom-news stand and confectionary; David Morrison operated a grocery store and butcher shop.

 Brewster had the good fortune to receive one of its most respected and dedicated citizens at this time, Dr. William P. Hanna.
 In addition to his medical services, Dr. Hanna was helpful in founding the Brewster Methodist Church and was a life member of the Brewster Lions Club.
 He was a director and past president of the Brewster Building and Loan Company and a director of the Brewster Banking Company which later became a branch of the Peoples Merchants Trust Company.
 Dr. Hanna brought his wife to Brewster in 1911 and stayed until his death in 1965.

 The Wheeling & Lake Erie Railway continues its operations in Brewster.
-In addition to Belloni Foods, Brewster is also home to Brewster Cheese, Shearer’s Foods, and Brewster Dairy, The Station Restaurant, Just Ice Cream, McB Café, Tattered and Worn and a variety of other small businesses.
+In addition to Brewster IGA, Brewster is also home to Brewster Cheese, Shearer’s Foods, The Station Restaurant, Just Ice Cream, Sojourn Cafe, Tattered and Worn and a variety of other small businesses.